 Sometimes my reflexes get the best of me.
 For example, when I approach Crtrs, I learned not to pick up rocks, logs, etc. so not to disturb their life.
 One time I picked up a rock & a mother Earwig was running around, frantically, with her cluster of tiny babies running away from their hiding place.
 I felt like shit!
 (By the way, cussing is accepted).

 Another example is, I was a real nuisance to a Crtr that I, excitedly, found on one of our Crtr explorations.
 Due to selfish reasons of not wanting to lose this Alligator Lizard, I didn’t let go when it was obvious it didn’t want to be held.
 It resulted in a well deserved reaction.
 I finally snapped out of my selfishness & released it as it requested several times before it got to that point.

 Now I learned to patiently wait & hope that a Crtr would like to meet & greet me.
 This does take time, but they deserve respect as much as we humans do.
 That doesn’t mean I don’t insist in meeting a little, but not so much to annoy or stress them out.
 I’m sure there will be times my enthusiasm will get the best of me, but I’m just as sure there will be consequences.

 Now, I hope you enjoy Scott’s awesome & beautiful captures, the stories that come with it & my adventure blogs.
 Don’t forget to click on links that will take you on another eco-journey.
-I would like to see this community grow via your support & interaction.
-I look forward to continue the great virtual friendships I’ve made & can’t wait to meet newbies!!
+I would like to see this community grow via your support & interactions.
+I look forward to continuing the great virtual friendships I’ve made & can’t wait to meet newbies!!